This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 (ii) on vesting;

-No income tax consequences upon vesting.
+No income tax consequences to employers upon vesting.
 RSUs and (unless timely Section 83(b) elections have been made) restricted stock and profits interest awards are subject to taxation at vesting for Social Security and Medicare purposes.
 Employers owe the employer portion of such taxes which are equal to the amount of Social Security and Medicare taxes paid by employees (described above), except that employers do not owe the additional 0.9% Medicare tax payable by higher-income employees.

 (iii) on exercise;